vchekan/wireshark-kafka/readme.md

 ![](doc/screenshot.png)

 ## Install
 Currently compiles for Wireshark-v3.6.
 Need to think how to compile for multiple versions.
+If you are compiling for different version, try editing [src/plugins.rs](src/plugins.rs) `plugin_want_major` and `plugin_want_minor`.
 Packages are planned, for now:
 ```
 sudo apt install libclang-dev clang wireshark-dev